AuroraMaster/react-native-ohos-library/en/react-native-ohos-community-auto-fill.md

 // The key is the value of textContentType in React Native,
 // The value is the value of ContentType in HarmonyOS.

+//Instructions:
-//Explanation: The textContentType configuration item 'name' and ('familyName', 'givenName') cannot be used in the same form at the same time (they can be used simultaneously in the passport information scenario).
+// 1.
+The textContentType configuration item 'name' and ('familyName', 'givenName') cannot be used in the same form at the same time (they can be used together in the passport information scenario).
+// 2. 'nickName', 'organization', and 'taxId' cannot be saved, but they can be autofilled, provided that the logged-in Huawei account is real-name verified and has set a nickname, company name, and company tax ID.
+// 3.
+The use of 'licensePlate' requires the logged-in Huawei account to be real-name verified, and a record of the Huawei account owner's data (name and email, with the name being the real name in the real-name verification) must be added to the autofill history form first.
 {
     "countryName": COUNTRY_ADDRESS, // Country
     "fullStreetAddress": FULL_STREET_ADDRESS, // Detailed address